jose-lico/go-plate/README.md

 ## How to use

-For local development, copy `.env.example` to `.env` with your variables or otherwise inject them.
+To run the examples in `/examples`, copy `.env.example` to `.env` with your variables or otherwise inject them.
 For docker, a sample `docker-compose.yml` is at the root with these variables.

-At the root of the project is a Makefile with some util commands to help development.
+At the root of the project there is a Makefile with some util commands to run these examples.

 ### Go commands